 Singapore is now one huge theme park.
+(William Gibson once described it as Disneyland with the death penalty.)
 I can’t decide if I like it or not.
 Part of it works, a sci-fi panorama, with the backdrop of the skyscrapers and the business district.
 But it's over-cooked at times, 'older' buildings too pristine.
 There are sprinklings of decidedly tacky plastic looking objects in the new lakes.

 The knot of historic buildings around the central playing field, the Padang is surrounded by all the high-rise.
 There's St Andrew's Cathedral, the Old Parliament House, the Victoria Theatre & Concert Hall, the Old Supreme Court and City Hall.
 Some of the civic buildings have been converted into stately new galleries and museums.
 The rectangle of worn grass that is the famous Padang itself is fenced off and teeming with men in overalls.
 They're getting everything ready for the impending Grand Prix.